Facebook Tips & Strategies

 Editing from a computer gives you the most room to work and is often the easiest way to make detailed changes.

-1. Navigate to Your Page: Go to Facebook and select your business Page from the left-hand menu or by clicking your user profile picture in the top right.
-Make sure you are "acting" as your Page profile, not your personal profile.
+1. Navigate to Your Page: Go to Facebook and select your business page from the left-hand menu or by clicking your user profile picture in the top right.
+Make sure you are "acting" as your page, not as your personal profile.
 You will see an option to switch profiles if you manage more than one.

 2. Access the About Section: From your Page’s main feed, find the menu that runs horizontally under your Page's name and cover photo.
 Click on the "About" tab.
 This will take you to your full profile overview.